-The City of Durham has an opportunity to create a more inviting space for Durham Station users and encourage increased transit use based on improvement needs of the center plaza landscaping.
-The Cultural & Public Art Program and Transportation Department will commission an artist and/or artists team to create three temporary artistic sitting structures along the plaza area for high-volume use.
+The City of Durham had an opportunity to create a more inviting space for Durham Station users and encourage increased transit use based on improvement needs of the center plaza landscaping.
+The Cultural & Public Art Program and Transportation Department commissioned an artist to create three temporary artistic sitting structures along the plaza area for high-volume use.
 The Durham Station is located at 515 W. Pettigrew Street, Durham NC 27701.
 Durham Station was designed by Phil Freelon and completed by The Freelon Group in 2008, soon to receive a 2009 Golden Leaf Award for Community Appearance.

 Durham Station Background & History

 "Durham Station Transportation Center is the transportation hub at the heart of the City of Durham that provides multiple alternatives to automobile traffic, an essential component needed to support more densely populated urban areas.
 The project, made possible by a combination of city, state, and federal funding, ensures more efficient transportation throughout the Triangle.

 The two-story, 10,300 sq. ft. facility serves four and one-half million of DATA’s five million annual passengers.
 The site boasts twenty canopied bus bays, six parking spaces for taxicabs, disability parking, short-term parking, “kiss and ride” drop-off, and bicycle racks all organized around a transparent, day-lit passenger terminal that includes ticketing, waiting, package express, a driver’s lounge, security, and space for future amenities.
 The high performance glass enclosed open environment encourages social interaction while maintaining safety and comfort for waiting patrons.